 Give the original completed form to the departmental representative.

-Deliver media to OIT offices & place it in secure storage
+Deliver media to UMass Amherst IT offices & place it in secure storage

-An OIT staff member delivers the container (with tamper-proof seal intact) and a copy of the form to a designated OIT manager.
-The OIT manager ensures the seal is intact and places it into secure, locked, limited-access storage.
+A UMass Amherst IT staff member delivers the container (with tamper-proof seal intact) and a copy of the form to a designated UMass Amherst IT manager.
+The UMass Amherst IT manager ensures the seal is intact and places it into secure, locked, limited-access storage.

 Physically destroy hard disk drives & CD/DVDs

-If the media to be destroyed is a hard disk drive or a CD/DVD, OIT physically destroys it in addition to degaussing it.
+If the media to be destroyed is a hard disk drive or a CD/DVD, UMass Amherst IT physically destroys it in addition to degaussing it.